What Is GENA?

 An active, elected community voice is a powerful tool to enhance the quality of life in our neighborhood and to ensure its livability for years to come.
 In 2009, a small group of committed and hard-working neighbors banded together to create a new neighborhood association that allows for greater participation and provides transparency to its membership.
 We knew there were many civic-minded people who shared a similar vision about this community and we knew that the quality of life in our neighborhood was very important to the people living in the neighborhood.
 We believe that with your commitment GENA will continue to be a successful, community-focused civic association that works in conjunction with the neighbors to identify and resolve community issues.

-Mark Leuzzi, Jr, President
+Mark Leuzzi, Jr, Board Member and President Emeritus

 Paul Rossi, Secretary

 Rob Frye, Treasurer

 Paul Rossi is a resident of Girard Estate since 1997.
 He is a retired IT consultant and also has served in Neighbors Against Crime Town Watch.
 He has a B.A. and an M.A. from Rutgers University and a Bachelor of Science from Washington University in St. Louis.
 This is his second term as Secretary.

 Rob has been a resident of Girard Estate since 2005.
 He is a licensed CPA in the Commonwealth of Pennsylvania and works for the Philadelphia based accounting consulting firm Pine Hill Group, where he is the Director of the firm's Risk Advisory Services practice.
 Rob is a graduate of Temple University's Fox School of Business, where he earned undergraduate degrees in both Accounting and Finance.